AegisSSC/Football/Modern Clemson Defense Philosophy.md

 9. Academic Integrity, Athletic Integrity, and Character are the Key Ingredients of a Clemson Man.
 The best Ability is Dependability

 This forms the foundation of the [[Venables System]]

+A critical part of Clemson's Philosophy comes from how it handles [[Situational Defense]]